erkanongur/Selenium-Test-Example/README.md

 **First, I don't recommend using your own account.Create new account before start the project.**<br>
 **Second, make sure you don't have any 'Wish Lists' on your account.**<br><br>
 # REQUIREMENTS<br>
-You should install Selenium<br>
+You must install Selenium<br>
 ```
 pip install selenium
 ```
 <br>

-You should install chromedriver for your browser and locate it as I did. <br>
+You must install chromedriver for your browser and locate it as I did. <br>
 You can install it from [here](http://chromedriver.chromium.org/downloads). <br>
 You can check your chrome version from [here](https://www.whatismybrowser.com/detect/what-version-of-chrome-do-i-have). <br>